smcnab1/personal-portfolio/README.md

 ### Roadmap

 - [ ] Finalise Documentation.
-- [ ] Remove need for config file, all set within Actions.
-- [ ] Combination Selection instead of individual options.

-See the [open issues](https://github.com/smcnab1/project-template-repo/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/smcnab1/personal-portfolio/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>